jondavid-black/food/docs/_posts/2020-12-26-jalapeno_poppers.md

 hidden: false
 ---

-It’s always fun to go through stacks of recipes and discover things you’ve overlooked for too long.
-If you don’t already know, by the time you flip through this recipe collection, we like a little heat so I think this one is right in our sweet spot.
-Now that I’ve rediscovered this one, I expect next football season will see a regular occurrence of these poppers.
+It's always fun to go through stacks of recipes and discover things you've overlooked for too long.
+If you don't already know, by the time you flip through this recipe collection, we like a little heat so I think this one is right in our sweet spot.
+Now that I've rediscovered this one, I expect next football season will see a regular occurrence of these poppers.

 ## Ingredients
 - 2 links Mexican chorizo, casings removed
-- ½ lb smoked gouda, grated fine
+- 1/2 lb smoked gouda, grated fine
-- ¼ cup red onion, chopped fine
+- 1/4 cup red onion, chopped fine
 - 1 egg
-- ½ cup cream cheese
+- 1/2 cup cream cheese
 - 3 Tbsp sour cream
-- 1 Tbsp Frank’s Red Hot sauce
+- 1 Tbsp Frank's Red Hot sauce
 - Salt to taste
 - Black pepper, fresh ground, to taste
 - 12 large jalapeno peppers, stemmed, seeded, and halved